bluekvirus/Stage.js/implementation/HOWTO.md

 Sometimes, with Ajax or other asynchronized operations (like timer related ones), you might need to disable the application's ability to navigate through views or respond to certain events/actions.
 We have a very neat locking module for you to use in just those situations.
 The 2-level locking design allows you to decide when to use the global lock or the topic based ones to maximize your control over the availability of UIs.

 ####Seems complicated...
-To focus, think of your application in terms of *Context*s and *Regional*s (pages and areas).
-Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refine the details (*Regionals*).
+To focus, think of your application in terms of *Context*s and *Views*s (pages and areas).
+Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refine the details.
 Each *Context* can also be made state-aware through the same navigation mechanism that powers *Context* switching in the application container.

-Use *Model*/*Collection* wisely, try not to involve them before relating to any *Marionette.xView*.
-In other words, unless you want a dynamic view, do **NOT** use *Model*/*Collection*.
-Fetch/persist data through a unified *Data API* (CRUD in RESTful format).
-Focus on UI/UX and make the data interfacing/manipulation layer as thin as possible.
-Operate on plain data object/array only.
-Bind pagination, sorting and filtering operations with views instead.

 Getting started
 -----------
 You are assumed to have programed with:

-* Marionette.js
-<small class="text-muted">(Layout, Collection/CompositeView, ItemView)</small>
-* Handlebars.js
+* Underscore.js or Lo-Dash
-<small class="text-muted">(as template engine)</small>

-and this indicates:
+<small class="text-muted">(handy js functions)</small>
 * jQuery or Zepto
 <small class="text-muted">(DOM manipulation through CSS selectors)</small>
-* Underscore.js or Lo-Dash
-<small class="text-muted">(handy js functions)</small>
 * Backbone.js
-<small class="text-muted">(Model/Collection, View, EventEmitter, Router)</small>
+<small class="text-muted">(View, EventEmitter, Router)</small>
+* Handlebars.js
+<small class="text-muted">(dynamic templates)</small>

 If you don't know what they are, go for a quick look at their websites. (links are provided under the *Included Libraries* area on the left sidebar)

 We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries.
-These utility libraries (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source JavaScript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** section)
+These utility libraries (e.g jquery-file-upload, store.js, uri.js, marked, moment.js, ...) are carefully selected from the many open-source JavaScript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** section)

-**Remember:** The goal of this framework is to assist you making better use of *Backbone.js*.
+**Remember:** The goal of this framework is to assist you in making better use of *Backbone.js*.
 It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
-It is very important that you understand the 4 types of views (*ItemView, Layout, CollectionView and CompositeView*) offered by the *Marionette* pattern library.
-So that you can maximize the efficiency offered by our unique workflow, intuitive toolset and prepared application container.
+It is very important that you understand the *region*, *navigation* and *events* concepts.
+So that you can maximize the efficiency offered by our unique workflow, intuitive toolset and application container.

 ###Choose the right distribution

 ####Project kit
-> * /design
->   * /assets (-)
->   * /docs (-)
 > * /implementation -- your web root
 >   * /js (-)
 >   * /static (-)